LaMonte Wade Jr Player Props: Giants vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 25th in the league with a collective 7.8 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 7.8 K/9, the fifth-worst in MLB.

-- The Brewers' 3.53 team ERA ranks fifth across all MLB pitching staffs.
+- The Brewers have a 3.56 team ERA that ranks sixth among all MLB pitching staffs.

-- The Brewers rank 16th in baseball in home runs given up (36 total, 1.1 per game).
+- Brewers pitchers combine to rank 16th in baseball in home runs surrendered (38 total, 1.2 per game).

-- The Brewers are sending Rea (0-2) to the mound for his fifth start of the season.
-He is 0-2 with a 4.79 ERA and 18 strikeouts through 20 2/3 innings pitched.
+- Houser starts for the first time this season for the Brewers.

-- The righty's most recent time out came on Sunday against the Los Angeles Angels, when he went five innings, surrendering two earned runs while giving up three hits.
+- In his last appearance on Tuesday, Sept.
+27, the 30-year-old righty, started and went 3 1/3 innings against the St. Louis Cardinals.

 © 2023 Data Skrive.
 All rights reserved.